Sequential $\delta$-optimal consumption and investment for stochastic volatility markets with unknown parameters: Unknown parameters

 \section{Unknown parameters}

-In this section we consider the Black-Scholes market with unknown stock price appreciation rate $\mu$.
-Moreover, we consider unknown the drift parameter $\alpha$ of the economic factor $Y$.
+In this section we consider the Black-Scholes market with unknown stock price appreciation rate $\mu$ and the unknown drift parameter $\alpha$ of the economic factor $Y$.
 We observe the process $Y$ in the interval $[0,T_0]$, and use sequential methods to estimate the drift.
 After that, we will deal with the consumption-investment optimization problem on the finite interval $[T_0,T]$ and look for the behavior of the optimal value function $J^*(T_0,x,y)$ under the estimated parameters.
+We define the value function $\wh J^*_{T_0}$ the estimate of $J^*_{T_0}$